 How To Make Spice Cake with Ginger Glaze

-- Make the Batter and Bake: Pour the wet ingredients into the dry ingredients and stir with a spatula until thoroughly incorporated.
+- Make the batter and bake: Pour the wet ingredients into the dry ingredients and stir with a spatula until thoroughly incorporated.
 Scrape the batter into the prepared cake pan and level the top.
 Bake for 40 to 45 minutes, until a toothpick inserted in the center comes out with a few moist crumbs clinging to it.

-- Cool the Cake: Remove the cake from the oven.
+- Cool the cake: Remove the cake from the oven.
 Let it cool in the pan on a wire rack for about 15 minutes.
 When cool enough to handle, carefully invert the cake onto the wire rack to cool completely, for at least 1 hour.

-- Make the Ginger Glaze: Stir together the powdered sugar with the reserved fresh ginger juice.
+- Make the ginger glaze: Stir together the powdered sugar with the reserved fresh ginger juice.
 If the glaze is too thick to pour, add a little water, 1/2 teaspoon at a time, until it reaches a thick but pourable consistency.

-- Glaze and Garnish: Once the cake is completely cooled, pour the glaze over the center of the cake, using an offset spatula to gently guide it so it runs down the sides.
+- Glaze and garnish: Once the cake is completely cooled, pour the glaze over the center of the cake, using an offset spatula to gently guide it so it runs down the sides.
 Sprinkle the edges with the chopped walnuts to garnish before the glaze sets.

 Recipe Tips